A constructive way to compute the Tarski number of a group

-has integer entries equal or greater than $-1$, we say that the homogenous system of equations $(B-A)X=0$ is normal. \end{DEF}
+has integer entries equal or greater than $-1$, we say that the homogenous system of equations $(B-A)X=0$ is {\it{normal.}} \end{definition}

-\begin{rem} It is clear that if $(B-A)X=0$ is a normal system of equations, then this system has no non-zero non-negative solution. \end{rem} Conversely if $(B-A)X=0$ is a system of equations with no non-zero non-negative solution, then by Gordan's theorem there exists a vector $m=(m_1,\dots, m_n)$ such that $m^t(B-A)$ has strictly positive entries.
-If we permit $B-A$ to have repeated rows and insert the opposite of a row (exchanging the corresponding rows of $A$ and $B$) if necessary, then $m_i$ can be chosen in $\{0,1\}.$ Now omit $B_i-A_i,$ where $m_i=0$.
-Denote the modified matrix by $B-A$ again.
-So we can assume that $\sum_{i=1}^n (B_i-A_i)$ has strictly positive entries.
-I guess the following conjecture is true but I have not found an admissible solution to this, sofar.
+It is apparent that if $\sum_{i=1}^n (B_i-A_i)$ has strictly positive entries, then the system has no non-zero non-negative solution.
+Conversely, if $(B-A)X=0$ is a system of equations with no non-zero non-negative solution, then by Gordan's theorem there exists a vector $m=(m_1,\dots, m_n)$ such that $m^t(B-A)$ has strictly positive entries.
+If we permit $B-A$ to have repeated rows and we insert the opposite of a row (exchanging the corresponding rows of $A$ and $B$) if necessary, then $m_i$ can be chosen in $\{0,1\}.$ Omit $B_i-A_i,$ where $m_i=0$ and denote the modified matrix by $B-A$ again.
+So, we can assume that $\sum_{i=1}^n (B_i-A_i)$ has strictly positive entries.